The mission of the American Indian studies department

 Graduates will be prepared to work with a politically distinct segment of the population in a variety of fields, such as health care, education, media, arts, environmental, business, non-profit public service organizations, and government.
 The capstone course for the major provide a rigorous option for students to demonstrate their applied knowledge through experiential learning and community engagement.

-What can a major/minor in American Indian studies at CSUSM do for you?
 Interested in a career in law, public policy, politics, journalism, education, public health, social work, international relations, community organizing, public relations, urban planning, and other socially engaged careers?
 American Indian studies is a dynamic and interdisciplinary field of study that allows students to critically examine the complex political status of American Indians as sovereign nations in the us.
 The AIS minor /major is especially committed to developing critical thinking skills and compassionate social engagement with tribal communities, governments, and peoples.